-In casual American English, "Nine new names" sounds like "NAHYN noo NAYMZ".
-One thing happen here, and the headline one is the Same-Consonant Linking: the doubled consonant is held once, not pronounced twice.
+Americans pronounce "Nine new names" as "NAHYN noo NAYMZ" in casual speech.
+One thing bends the textbook pronunciation.
+The headline is the Same-Consonant Linking — the doubled consonant is held once, not pronounced twice.
+It lands on nine, how Americans glue words together so they sound like one phrase.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.